vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

-[ Specification Change ] Delete unnecessary css value.
+[ Specification Change ] Delete unnecessary css value  ( We abolished the --vk-size-text and changed it to 1rem. ).

 = 1.73.0 =
 [ Add Block ] Add Tab Block